atmdata/atmdata.github.io/README.md

-### This page has been moved to <https://open-aviation.github.io/atmdata/>
+### This website has been moved to <https://open-aviation.github.io/atmdata/>

-The new GitHub repository: <https://github.com/open-aviation/atmdata>
+(The GitHub repository is move to: <https://github.com/open-aviation/atmdata>)